foxxoma/Rolkorn/README_EN.md

 You can take turns being the Game Master, collaboratively creating the world and story where every player actively participates in shaping the narrative.

 Remember!
 Rules are tools, not commands.
 Use them only when you truly need them.
+Don't be afraid to add your own temporary bonuses for equipment, a clever idea, or great roleplaying.
+But remember: simplicity is the key to a dynamic game.
+Don't turn the story into bookkeeping.

 ## 🎯 WHAT'S INSIDE?